rmorillo/backpool-c/readme.md

 <h3>Writing</h3>

 <b>backpool</b> is similar to a circular buffer.
 The fixed-size memory is reused or 'written over' when an incremented internal write index exceeds the pool size.
-Depending on the backing data type used, writing to the pool can use one of these 2 methods:
+Depending on the data type being used, writing to the pool can call one of these 2 methods:

 <h4>Assign</h4>